mdavid626/blog/about.md

 He likes simplicity and has a proactive approach for solving problems.
 He is always passionate and reliable about work.

+>Don't worry about what anybody else is going to do.
+The best way to predict the future is to invent it. <cite>Alan Kay</cite>

 David lives in Germany with his beautiful girlfiend and a cat.